kubernetes/website/content/zh-cn/docs/tasks/administer-cluster/securing-a-cluster.md

 allow users to be subdivided into groups.

 All API clients must be authenticated, even those that are part of the infrastructure like nodes, proxies, the scheduler, and volume plugins.
-These clients are typically [service accounts](/docs/reference/access-authn-authz/service-accounts-admin/) or use x509 client certificates, and they are created automatically at cluster startup or are setup as part of the cluster installation.
+These clients are typically [service accounts](/docs/reference/access-authn-authz/service-accounts-admin/) or use x509 client certificates, and they are created automatically at cluster startup or are set up as part of the cluster installation.

 Consult the [authentication reference document](/docs/reference/access-authn-authz/authentication/) for more information.
 -->